 Video Source: YouTube/Lexus

-Here are nine things you need to know about the 2022 NX PHEV, the first plug-in hybrid electric Lexus model worldwide:
+Here are ten things you need to know about the 2022 NX PHEV, the first plug-in hybrid electric Lexus model worldwide:

 Features Toyota’s Dynamic Force Engine

 The powertrain of the 2022 Lexus NX plug-in hybrid clubs the A25A-FXS 2.5-liter engine with two electric motors.
 One motor powers the front wheels, and the other unit powers the rear wheels.
 The engine is the same ‘Dynamic Force Engine’ naturally aspirated that Toyota employs in the RAV4 Prime (RAV4 Plug-in Hybrid/RAV4 PHEV).

 The second-gen Lexus NX sits on the same platform as the fifth-gen Toyota RAV4 – GA-K – and both models belong to the same segment.
 The plug-in hybrid powertrain of both models delivers the same maximum power – 225 kW (306 PS/302 hp).

 The 2022 Lexus NX 450h+ allows the driver to choose from four drive modes: EV mode, AUTO EV/HEV mode, HEV mode, and Self-charge mode.

 The vehicle runs on the electricity stored in its traction battery in the EV mode, thus emitting no CO2 from the tailpipe.
 In the AUTO EV/HV mode, the vehicle automatically selects the drive mode, either pure electric or hybrid, depending on the amount of charge remaining in the traction battery, route, traction information, and other data.
 The powertrain uses both gasoline and electricity in the HV mode to allow maximum performance.
 In the Self-charge mode, the traction battery charges itself up using the engine’s power.